-The socialist schemes might take India down to path of welfare state of Brazil of 1970.
-India being a high context society (like latin americas) is misleading for most foreigners.
+The socialist schemes might take India down to the path of the welfare state of Brazil in 1970.
+India is a high context society (like Latin Americas) is misleading for most foreigners.
 Being more heterogeneous that (say) China or Brazil also is (culturally) more similar to EU.
 The missing infrastructure is bad since it leads to supply chain problem leading to inflation which further leads to less capital for investment (in infrastructure).
-Demographic dividend is overrated.
+The demographic dividend is overrated.

-Brazil is doing good because (its only export) commodities have become really expensive (due to availability of cheap credit from central banks which is fueling commodity speculation).
+Brazil is doing good because (its only export) commodities have become really expensive (due to the availability of cheap credit from central banks which is fueling commodity speculation).
 Infrastructure has become horrible.
-Cities are more expensive than in developed world.
-CEOs use helipads for commute.
-High interest rates (to control inflation) reduces investment in infrastructure.
-High commodity prices further makes the currency expensive and leads to decline in manufacturing exports (Dutch disease).
+Cities are more expensive than in the developed world.
+CEOs use helipads for the commute.
+High-interest rates (to control inflation) reduces investment in infrastructure.
+High commodity prices further make the currency expensive and lead to a decline in manufacturing exports (Dutch disease).

-Market dominated by nexus of oligopolists and politicians.
+A market dominated by a nexus of oligopolists and politicians.

 Heavy net emigration (2.4 Million in 2006-2012) due to bad internal security and stagnating economy.

-Rule: Rulers who have outlived their usefulness (in this case Putin) are dangerous since they are looking less to prove themselves and more to protect their position.
+Rule: Rulers who have outlived their usefulness are dangerous since they are looking less to prove themselves and more to protect their position.

-Another country dominated by nexus of oligopolists and politicians.
+Another country dominated by the nexus of oligopolists and politicians.

-Middle class is missing (Russia has disproportionately larger number of billionaires than millionaires).
+The middle class is missing (Russia has a disproportionately larger number of billionaires than millionaires).
 The economy got a recent boost due to (oil) commodity prices but growth is not sustainable.
-Population is graying fast, infrastructure is poor and sparse population density discourages big retail.
+The population is graying fast, infrastructure is poor and sparse population density discourages big retail.

-Rule: If a country generates disproportionate number of billionaire then something is wrong.
+Rule: If a country generates a disproportionate number of billionaire then something is wrong.

-The two emerging countries which have performed well in Europe are Czech Republic and Poland – they controlled government debt and focused on free market economy.
-Hungary has fared worse due to its government’s approach to interfere with economy.
+The two emerging countries which have performed well in Europe are the Czech Republic and Poland – they controlled government debt and focused on the free market economy.
+Hungary has fared worse due to its government’s approach to interfere with the economy.

-Rule: Common currency (in this case, Euro) is bad for nations with lower productivity since at the time of economic crisis, the government usually allows its currency to fall in price and hence, keep its exports competitive (and save wages and jobs).
-But since Euro members cannot make the currency cheaper on their own, this lead to internal devaluation of currency (fall in wages) to keep exports competitive.
+Rule: Common currency (in this case, Euro) is bad for nations with lower productivity since, at the time of economic crisis, the government usually allows its currency to fall in price and hence, keep its exports competitive (and save wages and jobs).
+But since Euro members cannot make the currency cheaper on their own, this leads to an internal devaluation of the currency (fall in wages) to keep exports competitive.

 Since the arrival of new Prime Minister Erdoğan in 2001, Turkey saw several major economic reforms, its exports are growing and the ruling party has been able to develop a stronghold among both secular and Islamic voters.
 The future of Turkey looks bright.

-Indonesia use to be a commodity exporting economy but after the bust in rubber and tin prices in 1950, it focused more on its non commodity exports (now ~25% are commodity).
+Indonesia uses to be a commodity exporting economy but after the bust in rubber and tin prices in 1950, it focused more on its non-commodity exports.
+Now only ~25% are commodity exports).
 The country suffers from corruption but its very “efficient” (once you find the right person, work will be done).

-Rule: Population of second city must be at least one-third of first city.
+Rule: Population of the second city must be at least one-third of the first city.
 Otherwise, it indicates unbalanced economic growth.